-Byte Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit O
+Byte Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0

 0 3C h

-1 LUN 0 Mode
+1 LUN (0

 2 Buffer ID

 3-5 Buffer Offset

 6-8 Allocation Length

 9 Vendor Specific (0) 0 Flag (0) Link (0)

 The Read Buffer command is used to read the unit's internal firmware from its Flash Prom.
-The firmware data consists of up to 512 packets of 1030 bytes each.
+The firmware data consists of 256 packets of 1030 bytes each.
 These packets contain the firmware data along with error checking and addressing information.

 The process of reading an entire firmware image is to issue Read Buffer commands to read every packet in order.
-This can be done with an number of Read Buffer commands from 1 to 512 as a single Read Buffer command can return any part or all of the packet data.
+This can be done with an number of Read Buffer commands from 1 to 256 as a single Read Buffer command can return any part or all of the packet data.
 These packets can then be used in conjunction with the Write Buffer command to re-program any other TLS unit.